How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 Step 2: Change your GA4 ID (after importing)

 The template uses a constant variable called GA4 Measurement ID that feeds all tags.
-You don’t need to manually edit the JSON file.
+You don't need to touch the JSON file manually — everything gets changed from within GTM.

 • Go to Variables in GTM